The Best Revenge Movies You've Never Seen

 The Virgin Spring

 Set in medieval Sweden, two devout Christians, Töre (Max von Sydow) and Märeta (Birgitta Valberg), send their virginal daughter, Karin (Birgitta Pettersson), and their pregnant servant, Ingeri (Gunnel Lindblom), to deliver candles to a far-flung church.
-While they make their way through a forbidding forest, the pair are surprised by a band of roving goat herders, who rape and murder Karin while Ingeri remains hidden.
+While they make their way through a forbidding forest, the pair are surprised by a band of roving goat herders, who assault and murder Karin while Ingeri remains hidden.
 Later, the three killers seek refuge at Töre and Märeta's farmhouse, unwittingly finding asylum in the home of their victim's parents.
 Overwhelmed with grief and a desire for retribution fitting of the crime, Töre plots his revenge.

 Melding exploitation cinema and medieval symbolism, "The Virgin Spring" is cruel, slow-burning, and subtly horrific.
 Winner of the Academy Award for Best Foreign Language Film, "The Virgin Spring" is one of the few films Ingmar Bergman directed but did not write.
 And yet, Bergman's career-defining austerity and spiritual critique have arguably never been more visceral.
 A guttural fable of "a world teetering between paganism and Christianity" (according to Criterion), Bergman's guilt-soaked parable is a gorgeous rendering of truly hideous subject matter.
-The plot of "The Virgin Spring" would go on to form the basis of Wes Craven's infamous 1972 film "The Last House on the Left", which, as author Alexandra Heller-Nicholas notes, suggests that rape-revenge films indeed possess "a relatively auspicious heritage".

 Elle